 4. Upgrade Performance

-Lastly, focusing on Behavioral segmentation enables app developers and marketers to easily gauge their app performance and other key metrics, apart from downloads.
+Lastly, focusing on behavioral segmentation enables app developers and marketers to easily gauge their app performance and other key metrics, apart from downloads like customer engagement and retention.
 This eventually helps to build a long-term strategy for their application.

 Behavioral segmentation is important in app marketing and includes other components that allow marketers to get better insights of planning, decision, and buying journey of your target audience.

 What Are the 4 Types of Behavioral Segmentation?

 There are fives types of behavioral market segmentation that your team can factor into your marketing efforts:

 - Occasion purchasing